 - Flashing Lights and Photosensitivity in the Classroom

 - How To Check Videos For Flashing Lights

 - The Real Villain In Incredibles 2- Strobe Lights (NO SPOILERS)

 How to trace character’s signatures

 For guests that want to be able to feel the signatures of the Disney characters, I recommend using tactile image guidelines to trace the image so that it can be felt by someone with a vision impairment.
-My friend’s mom was telling me that she traced the signatures with glue, added glitter or sand on top, and let it dry.
+My friend’s mom traced the signatures with glue, added glitter or sand on top, and let it dry.
 She suggested that guests should use single-sided pages so that the texture did not impact reading other pages.
 Another friend used a Hi-Mark tactile pen for tracing signatures, which gave a 3-D effect.

 A member of the Disney College Program wrote a blog post about how tips for meeting Disney characters, and one of her tips was to use clickable Sharpie pens, which have the benefit of being high contrast and easy for the characters to manipulate.
 I’ve linked the post from her blog This Girl Knows It below.